Kuwushal/Kuwushal/Readme.md

 ## 🧑‍💻 About Me

-- 🌱 Currently learning **Django** and backend system design
+- 🌱 Focused on **backend development and API architecture**
-- 🛠️ Build **API-only projects**, developer tools, and CLI utilities
+- 🛠️ Build **API-only systems** with clean separation of concerns
-- 🧠 Interested in **code analysis, automation, and security tooling**
+- 🔐 Interested in **secure code practices, validation, and backend correctness**
+- ⚙️ Work with **Django, FastAPI**, and supporting backend tools
 - ✍️ I also like to **write poems** in my free time
 - 💬 Ask me about **nothing (I mean it)**
 - 📫 Reach me at **kuwushal1928@gmail.com**

 ---

 ## 🚀 What I’m Working On

-- Designing clean and reusable backend logic
+- Designing scalable and maintainable backend APIs
-- Turning backend projects into **CLI tools**
-- Writing code that fails loudly and clearly
+- Writing predictable, testable business logic
-- Learning how real-world APIs are structured and shipped
+- Learning how production-grade backends are structured
+- Improving security, error handling, and data validation

 ---

-## 🧰 Languages & Tools
+## 🧰 Languages & Backend Tools

 <p align="left">
   <a href="https://www.python.org" target="_blank">